ttan0408/MechaCar_Statistical_Analysis/README.md

   ## Summary Statistics on Suspension Coils

+  Base on the statistical summary table mean and median are around 1500 for PSI.
+Varian and sd are 62.3 and 7.89 respectfully.
+The table is shown as below :

   The statistical summary table for total data :
   ![alt text][Image1]

   [Image1]: https://github.com/ttan0408/MechaCar_Statistical_Analysis/blob/main/summarize_total.PNG "tatistical summary table for total"

+  When looking at individually, lot 3 has the highest varian and sd of 170 and 13 respectfully with the table as shown below :

   The statistical summary table for each lot data :
   ![alt text][Image2]

-  [Image2]: https://github.com/ttan0408/MechaCar_Statistical_Analysis/blob/main/summarize_total.PNG "tatistical summary table for each lot"
+  [Image2]: https://github.com/ttan0408/MechaCar_Statistical_Analysis/blob/main/summarize_each_lot.PNG "tatistical summary table for each lot"

+  ## T-Tests on Suspension Coils